SpinelLherzolite/ArcGIS-Tools/README.md

 Hazard Derivative Tools (IN PROGRESS) - I'm working on ArcGIS tools that would automatically determine the geologic hazards in an area of interest in the state of Colorado, given input geology and a DEM from Colorado Geological Survey data

 Landslide Logic (IN PROGRESS) - This logic will be incorporated into the 'Landslide' hazard tool.
-It creates polygons from rasters that meet a certain slope angle criteria
+It creates polygons from rasters that meet a certain slope angle criteria that are within a certain geologic formation